diogoveirospro/lei-24-s2-1dg-g072/docs/sprintA/us001/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

-* There is no dependencies.
+* There are no dependencies in other US.

 ### 1.5 Input and Output Data

 **Input Data:**

 * Typed data:
-    * a reference
-    * a designation
-    * an informal description
+    * the quantity of competences
-    * a technical description
+    * a competence
-    * an estimated duration
-    * an estimated cost

 * Selected data:
-    * a task category
+    * array with the information of the competences

 **Output Data:**

-* List of existing task categories
+* Information of the competences that were recorded!
 * (In)Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)